BOTSlab/argos_bridge/README.md

   'catkin_make'.
 This should only occur once.

 - If there are issues related to ros::console::initialized, check your ROS version and if the ROS_DISTRO env is set.
-The argos_bridge/ros_lib_links/libroscpp.so should normally point to libroscpp.so of your distro.
-To change this type:

-    ld -sf /opt/ros/YOUR_ROS/lib/libroscpp.so libroscpp.so

-  Assuming you are in ros_lib_links folder.

 Author
 ------